 - evidence of a reasonable excuse for not being able to do so

-- evidence of successful completion of an alternative assessment, approved by us as suitable for the purpose of evaluating your fitness to practise.
+- evidence of successful completion of , approved by us as suitable for the purpose of evaluating your fitness to practise.

 Completing an appropriate assessment is an important part of the governance process for doctors without a responsible officer or suitable person.
 You must: